 Welcome to bankguaranteefacts.com.
 This site has been specifically written for those companies who have been refused credit facilities.
-We will show you how to monetise Demand Bank Guarantees for capital project finance.
+We will show you how to monetise Bank Guarantee Facilities for capital project finance.

 Many of you will be new to the market.
-We can guide you by providing a full range bank guarantee information.
+We can guide you by providing a full range of bank guarantee information.
 Once you have read the content you will fully understand how the process works.
-More importantly you will know how to obtain credit lines.
+More importantly, you will know how to obtain credit lines.

 We provide free information and facts about Bank Guarantees and the mystique that often surrounds them.
 Feel free to contact us to ask us any questions, we will respond with current and correct impartial, independent advice.

 We can introduce you to companies that specialise in this market and who can also offer other facilities that may meet your specific financial requirements and help with your project funding.